isciences/wsim/docs/scripts/wsim_lsm.rst

 The following arguments define model outputs:

 * ``--results`` a netCDF file to which model results will be written.
-If the filename contains the the pattern ``%T``, results from all model iteration will be written to disk as separate files, with the filename formed by substituting the timestep year-month for ``%T``.
+If the filename contains the pattern ``%T``, results from all model iteration will be written to disk as separate files, with the filename formed by substituting the timestep year-month for ``%T``.
 If the ``%T`` pattern is not present in the filename, only the results of the final iteration will be written to disk.

 * ``--next_state`` a netCDF file to which a model state will be written, suitable for use in a subsequent model iteration.
 Substitution of ``%T`` is performed in the same manner as for the ``--results`` argument.